Skip to main content

 No nikud: ʾabiyb

-On the other hand, if the correct vowel was patah ( ַ ) with yod, it should be transliterated to Latin “ay,” but Name Match might make a mistake in some cases and output Latin “iy” instead.
+On the other hand, if the correct vowel was patah ( ַ ) with yod, it should be transliterated to Latin “ay,” but Match might make a mistake in some cases and output Latin “iy” instead.
 In Hebrew, patah+yod appears as אַי .

 In other cases, the folk transliterator will just output Latin “i,” which is wrong because it deletes the consonant due to guessing the wrong vowel.